10 Best Tours & Excursions on Oʻahu

 This is because everything that makes Kualoa Ranch so popular is located entirely on private property, meaning it’s not a place that you have the option of exploring on your own.

-All said, the Kualoa Ranch movie and jungle tours are a great way to spend part of your day, but if you want the best of both worlds, including roundtrip transportation from your hotel in Waikīkī, the last option is the best choice!
+All being said, the Kualoa Ranch movie and jungle tours are a great way to spend part of your day, but if you want the best of both worlds, including roundtrip transportation from your hotel in Waikīkī, the last option is the best choice for you!

 9. Kāneʻohe Bay Sandbar Tour